bg-write/chatGPT-cheatsheet/README.md

 ### Why You Should Learn the Basics of AI (Even if You Don't Code or Care)

 ChatGPT is incredible at creating many different types of content.
 If your current job involves creating or editing any kind of content, becoming comfortable with AI (and knowing its strengths and weaknesses) can only help you.
 It's already a cliche and it's true: AI will not eliminate your job, but it will likely change your job.

+Another thing I remind myself when it comes to new tools that make my coding life easier: being a great developer means being a great problem solver.
+The users who will get the most out of ChatGPT are the ones most interested in solving problems and asking smart and informed questions.
+This is also an opportunity to develop your skills as a problem solver and think of more thoughtful and creative questions to think about when approaching problems.

 ### Why Was This Repo Written in Python?